-- each of the Company's current directors and director nominees; - the Company's Chief Executive Officer; - the Company's Chief Financial Officer; - each of the Company's three other named executive officers as set forth in the Summary Compensation Table herein; and - all of the Company's current directors and executive officers as a group.
+- each of the Company's current directors and director nominees; - the Company's CEO; - the Company's Chief Financial Officer; - each of the Company's five other named executive officers as set forth in the Summary Compensation Table herein; and - all of the Company's current directors and executive officers as a group.

 According to SEC rules, the Company has included in the column "Number of Issued Ordinary Shares" all shares over which the person has sole or shared voting or investment power, and the Company has included in the column "Number of Ordinary Shares Issuable" all shares that the person has the right to acquire within 60 days after the Record Date through the exercise of any stock option, vesting of any stock award or other right.
-All shares that a person has a right to acquire within 60 days of the Record Date are deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by any other person.
+All shares that a person has a right to acquire within 60 days of the Record Date are deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by the person but are not deemed outstanding for the purpose of computing the percentage beneficially owned by the person.

 Unless otherwise indicated, each person has the sole power (except to the extent authority is shared by spouses) to invest and vote the shares listed opposite the person's name.
 The Company's inclusion of shares in this table as beneficially owned is not an admission of beneficial ownership of those shares by the person listed in the table.
-The business address of each non-employee director, and Mr. Cooke, as a named executive officer of the Company, is Connaught House, 1 Burlington Road, Dublin 4, Ireland.
-The business address of the other executive officers is 852 Winter Street, Waltham, MA 02451.
+The business address of each non-employee director is Connaught House, 1 Burlington Road, Dublin 4, Ireland.
+The business address of each executive officer is 852 Winter Street, Waltham, MA 02451.